 Lifeguards are on duty from 10am – 6pm during the summer months.
 There is a Lifeguard hut some way along the beach and a Coastwatch lookout post at the entrance.

 Wells Beach is connected to the town, approximately 1 mile away, by Beach Road.
-On one side is a raised bank with a walkway that offers gorgeous views over the harbour and the quay, on the other is Wells Harbour Railway, a 10¼” gauge miniature railway that holds a Guinness world record for the smallest train to operate a scheduled passenger service!
-The beach train is loved kids of all ages, and provides a convenient way for tired toddlers to get back to town after an active day at the beach.
+You can walk on the raised bank with a walkway that offers gorgeous views over the harbour and the quay, or you can take the Wells Beach Bus.
+The much-loved miniature railway was decommissioned in 2021.
+The beach bus provides a convenient way for tired toddlers to get back to town after an active day at the beach.

 Wells Beach has everything you could wish for, and yet despite its popularity, it’s so big that it never feels crowded.